[Estimated time to read: 4 minutes]

 So, although you may want to include some cash or alternative investments — or indeed both — in your portfolio, the main two asset classes to focus on are shares and bonds.

-- If you would like our help to assess whether the balance of your current portfolio across different asset classes is appropriate for you, we’d be delighted to assist.
+- If you would like a chartered financial planner to assess whether the balance of your current portfolio across different asset classes is appropriate for you, we’d be delighted to assist you with your investment management.

 Request an X-Ray Report and we’ll be in touch immediately.